 Residential Commons are designed spaces for community development and include entertainment equipment (as available) for video games, ping-pong, foosball, and televisions.
 Residents and their guests are responsible for the careful use of provided equipment and are responsible for damaged or missing items.

-Residential Commons are open the following hours:

-Sunday - Saturday: 12:00 p.m. - 12:00 a.m.
+Residential Commons are open the following hours: Sunday - Saturday: 12:00 PM - 11:00 PM residents by removing clothes from washers and dryers promptly.
+Caldwell-Gregory maintains the machines in the residential areas of Hardin-Simmons University and has equipped them with many modern features, including laundry tracking, machine reservations, and more (see Residence Life staff for more information).
+Please report any overflowing of water to a Resident Assistant or Resident Director immediately.
+Washers and dryers are operated by student ID.